Wildlife-Systems/pi-pwr/README.md

-# aao-pwr: Power management script for Raspberry Pi
+# pi-pwr: Power management script for Raspberry Pi

 This script allows for various functions of a Raspberry Pi to be turned off to reduce overall power consumption.